(Revised form adopted March 14, 1989)

 FINANCIAL SUPPORT OF THE BRANCHES OF THE SOCIETY

-XXI.
+XVIII.
 Within the provisions of the budget, the Treasurer of the Society shall forward to the Treasurer of each Branch funds sufficient to defray the expenses of the Branch.
 The accounts of the Treasurer of each Branch shall be audited annually, and a statement of the audit shall be included in the annual report of the Treasurer of the Society.

 RULES OF PROCEDURE

-XXII.
+XIX.
 Procedure at all meetings of the Society, its Branches, and its committees shall be governed by the latest edition of Robert’s Rules of Order unless specified in the Constitution or By-Laws.